swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 #### Open an issue on GitHub

 Create a new issue by going to the **Issues** section from the top header of your GitHub repository.
 Select **New issue** and describe the work/improvements/ideas that you want to integrate to the codebase.
-In this guide, we will name the issue _Demonstrate step 7_.
+In this guide, we will name the issue _Demonstrate chapter 7_.
 Create the issue by selecting **Submit new issue**.

 #### Create a branch on GitHub